Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>

 	// Define a function that creates a legend similar to the hover text bubble earlier.
 The break points for the
-	// chloropleth map are manually input as grades, and a title for the legend is first added to the legend using
+	// choropleth map are manually input as grades, and a title for the legend is first added to the legend using
 	// the push command.
 Then, "from" and "to" are defined within the function to create intervals for each  classification level.
 To push these intervals as labels
 	// a for loop is used to iterate through each case sequentially.
 The final labels are then joined back in with line breaks as html and then returned. legend.onAdd = function (map) {